gloutch/png-plte/README.md

  * @details
  */
 ```
-And each function must be well described with
+And each function must be well described in it
 ```
 /**
  * @brief